Racial Code words in American “Dog-Whistle Politics”: Decrypting Racial Codes and Other Socially Conservative Codes in American Politics

 TIP: Dog-whistle politics is a reference to the fact that only dogs can hear a high-pitched dog whistle.
-It is socially unacceptable to say “N****” in public anymore.
+It isn’t just about African Americans, it is about hinting at any ideology or idea that an in-group can pick up on (like Deconstruction or National Populism).
+Back to our point about race, it is socially unacceptable to say “N****” in public anymore.
 However, other terms are used pejoratively instead.
 One can say things like “cut taxes,” “forced segregation,” “welfare,” “thugs,” “looters,” and terms like that to “say it without saying it.”
 I’ll let Lee Atwater (deceased former American political consultant and strategist to the Republican Party, an advisor to U.S. Presidents Ronald Reagan and George H. W. Bush, and ex-chairman of the Republican National Committee) explain.

 Exclusive: Lee Atwater’s Infamous 1981 Interview on the Southern Strategy.
 The thing about Lee Atwater is, all his awful qualities aside, he was smart and honest.
 One can respect smart and honest even when you disagree; it is subversion that creates opposition.
 At least in the old days, people used to say what they mean.